 Your data table is now accessible to the shared users.
 And they can create reports over the shared table.
 For more details about sharing, refer to the Sharing and Collaboration section.

 Your data table is now accessible to the shared users.
-And they can upload data into your database, by logging into their SkyDesk Reports account.
+And they can upload data into your workspace, by logging into their SkyDesk Reports account.
 For more details refer to Granting Permission to users section in Sharing Views to a User topic.

 Yes, you can generate a standalone URL (permalink) for the reports created in SkyDesk Reports.
 Follow the steps given below to do this: